arnicas/analyst-toolbelt-course/week2/Histograms.md

 This is a histogram!
 It tells us that the range with the most values in our data is 40-49 inches of rain!
 There are over 500 values in this range.

+**For your homework, you will make a histogram of the rainfall of the month of May only.
+Save it on a new tab called "histogram."**

 Histograms are the numeric version of counting categoric (text) values.

 <img src="assets/Histograms-bec92.png">